 First Nation and Inuit Hope for Wellness Help Line

-The purpose of the Help Line is to provide immediate culturally competent telephone-based intervention counselling to First Nations and Inuit young people and adults experiencing distress.
+24-hour help line providing immediate and culturally competent telephone-based intervention counselling to First Nations and Inuit people experiencing distress.
 Counselling is available in English and French, and upon request, in Cree, Ojibway, and Inuktut.

-No matter what type of issue a person is dealing with, call if you need someone to listen
+Call if you need someone to listen, no matter what type of issue a person is dealing with.

 Chrysalis Network Counselling

-Free, confidential telephone trauma counselling service to women, men, and youth who have been trafficked/exploited for the purposes of commercial sex or forced labour.
-Ongoing support to sex workers who do not personally identify as trafficked/exploited
+Free, confidential trauma counselling service for women, men, and youth who have been trafficked/exploited for the purposes of commercial sex or forced labour.
+Also provides ongoing support to sex workers who do not personally identify as trafficked or exploited.

 Women’s Emergency Accommodation Center (WEAC)